-Personalise your shelves with things that you and your family love, even if it doesn’t end up looking Pinterest worthy.
-Some suggestions are old favourite books, family photos and greenery.
+Personalize your shelves with things that you and your family love, even if it doesn’t end up looking Pinterest worthy.
+Some suggestions are old favorite books, family photos and greenery.

-I plan on personalising my living room shelves with recent family photos, old books that belonged to my grandfather including a bible that was my great-granddads, favourite verses and a few indoor plants.
+I plan on personalizing my living room shelves with recent family photos, old books that belonged to my grandfather including a bible that was my great-granddads, favorite verses and a few indoor plants.

 The only thing left now is to empty off those shelves and … GET STYLING!

-What to put on empty shelves?
-Style your shelves with any of these shelf decor ideas…
+Style your shelves with any of these easy shelf decor ideas…

 - decorative jars, glasses, bottles, vases

 - kitchen items – plates, bowls, serving dishes, trays, cutlery